Ryder Ryan: International career

 On July 2, 2021, Ryan was named to the roster for the United States national baseball team for the 2020 Summer Olympics, contested in 2021 in Tokyo.
-The team went on to win silver, falling to Japan in the gold-medal game.
+The team went on to win silver, falling to Japan in the finale.
+Ryan allowed no earned runs across four appearances in the tournament and earned the win in the semifinal game against South Korea.

 Personal life

-Ryan and his wife, Brynn, have one son together.
-Ryan's younger brother, River, plays in the Los Angeles Dodgers organization.
+Ryan and his wife have two children.
+Ryan's younger brother, River, plays for the Los Angeles Dodgers.